nishanthsudhaharan29/Azure-Data-Engineering-Scheduled-News-Analytics-Pipeline/README.md

 ## Business Case

 Access to real-time, structured news is essential during conflict situations for making rapid, informed decisions.
 Government organizations, non-profits, and intelligence units rely on updated information to assess risks, prioritize responses, and understand public narratives.
 This pipeline provides daily news updates for high-priority regions, ensuring automation, consistency, and quality in the data.
-This project enables fast-action to provide help and support people affected by war-damges across Israel, Iran, and United States.
+This project enables fast-action to provide help and support people affected by war-damages across Israel, Iran, and United States.

 ---